0xchase/naf/readme.md

 - Make sure to install `z3` and `sudo apt install libz3-dev`
 - Clone the `binja-rs` repo while inside the ninja-analysis-framework folder (except with `--recurse-submodules flag`)
 - run `cargo build`

-Note: I added interoperability with cpp.
-This reqires some other prereqs not listed here.